Nathanwoodburn/FireWallet/README.md

 You can also import a list of domains to the batch window.
 The "CANCEL" transaction type is used to cancel an transfer.

-At the momemt "UPDATE" or coin only transactions are not supported.

 Please not that the import syntax for BIDs is BID,LOCKUP where LOCKUP is (BID+BLIND)
 ![Batch Import](assets/batch_import.png)